GaloisInc/pirate/demos/camera_demo/README.md

 channels, respectively.
 Each argument can be specify one or more times.
 The order of the arguments matters.
-The first gaps request configuration is paired with the first gaps response configuration, the second configurations are paired, etc. The color tracking and sliding window components require a response channel.
+The first gaps request configuration is paired with the first gaps response configuration, the second configurations are paired, etc. The sliding window component requires a response channel.

 ## Prototype